 - In a small bowl mix together salt, oregano, cumin, and pepper.

-- Preheat oven to 350'F
+Preheat oven to 350°F.

-- To make the white sauce melt butter in a sauce pan over medium heat.
+Melt butter in a sauce pan over medium heat.
 Quickly add the flour and stir quickly using a whisk.
 Begin adding the milk slowly while stirring and breaking down the lumps using a whisk.
 Sprinkle in the salt and stir.
 Slowly blend in the Gruyere cheese.

 - Remove from heat, and set aside.

 Pour 1/2 of the sauce evenly on the bottom of a baking dish.